meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Custom rules

-For now, Meilisearch supports two custom rules that can be added to [the ranking rules array](#behavior): one for ascending sort and one for descending sort.
+For now, Meilisearch supports two custom rules: one for ascending sort and one for descending sort.

 To add a custom ranking rule, you have to communicate the attribute name followed by a colon (`:`) and either `asc` for ascending order or `desc` for descending order.